Space. Rockets. Postgresql

 You'll import data like a pro, using the command line and a Makefile.
-Again: there are GUIs you could use, but here at Red:4 we believe in keeping things simple and powerful, so we use Make and shell scripts with psql.
+There are GUIs you could use, but here at Red:4 we believe in keeping things simple and powerful.

-You'll audit and sniff out crap data as you become "data minded".
-Never trust a spreadsheet – this is the mandate from our data magistrate, M. Sullivan.
+You will become "data minded".
 You'll go through a basic audit process from real, raw data from JPL.
-It doesn't matter where the data is from, it will always have errors you'll need to correct.
+It doesn't matter where the data is from, it will always have errors.

 You'll sleuth through raw Cassini data using basic queries.
 Pulling data in is only part of the process – looking for clues and understanding what you're seeing is the next step.
-Dee needs to gather data to support the next mission plan, and you're going to help her by using Common Table Expressions, Full Text Search indexing and Windowing Functions.
+To do this you'll use Common Table Expressions, Full Text Search indexing and Windowing Functions.

 You'll speed up slow queries with built-in analysis tools and objects.
 The Cassini data dump is gigantic, and sifting through the analysis records can be time consuming!
 You'll use EXPLAIN and ANALYZE to figure out where to put your indexes and when it makes sense to build a materialized view, which is data cached on disk.

 NASA is a very thorough organization, but it's staffed by humans and humans like spreadsheets and spreadsheets destroy data.
 You'll use mathematical analysis to verify flyby altitudes and speeds using data from the INMS during the 22 close encounters with Enceladus.